 - Are able to use language appropriate to their age.

 Children in Lower Kindergarten start with a minimum of 3 sessions per week and children in Upper Kindergarten start with a minimum of 3 sessions per week.
-They are encouraged to attend full time mornings and afternoons by the Summer Term before they start in Transition (Reception).
+They are encouraged to attend full time mornings and afternoons by the Summer Term before they start in Reception.

-Entry into Years 1 to 6 (children aged 5 to 10)
+Entry into Years 1 to 5 – children aged 5 to 9

 At all points of entry from Year 1 to Year 5, the School sets its own tests as appropriate through informal classroom observations and formal academic assessments.
 The School is looking for pupils who show potential as well as those who are academically able.

 - Shows the capacity to engage with the learning

 - Is able to interact productively with children of a similar age

 - Does not display a level of behaviour deemed to disrupt the education of the other pupils.